Administrative divisions of Michigan: County

 Michigan is divided into 83 counties, the primary administrative division of Michigan.
 This local government division has its greatest effect on unincorporated lands within the county, and can provide service which can include law enforcement, justice administration, health care, among other basic services.
 Where places within the county are incorporated, and thus granted home rule, the power of the county government is greatly diminished.

 The government of the state's counties is generally structured as county board of commissioners, which function as the legislative body of the county with some executive powers with several elected executive officers as required by the state constitution from the sheriff, county clerk, county treasurer, register of deeds, and prosecuting attorney.

 With few exceptions, most local government services in Michigan are provided at the city or township level.
 County governments are limited mostly to operating the local criminal justice system, maintaining vital records and partnering with the state in providing social services.

+County government in Michigan has very limited autonomy, as they lacked general police power.
+Notably, county governments do not have general ordinance-making powers granted to the municipalities, meaning that they can not pass regulations or laws contrary to those of the state or municipal governments.